 I’m reluctant to use the word ‘free’ when describing sponsorship as I do have to work for them.
-In exchange for getting a product or service, I provide exposure on my blog and social media channels.
+In exchange for getting a product or service at no pay, I provide exposure on my blog and social media channels.
 You’ve also got to account for all the hard work I put in before now to build up my following and brand to what it is today.

 When I’m working, everything is covered